There are a lot of important things to consider when you’re shopping for health insurance, including:

 Keep in mind that a deductible may only apply to certain covered services.
 For instance, most health plans are required to cover preventive care, immunizations, and health screenings before you meet your deductible.

 You Shouldn’t Have to Choose Between Your Health and Your Budget

-Deductibles have been getting a lot of attention in recent years.
-Articles have reported that some people overlook the amount and conditions of deductibles when choosing their health plan, resulting in them skipping care because they couldn’t afford the out-of-pocket costs.
+Deductibles have gotten a lot of attention in recent years, with good reason.
+Articles have reported that some people overlook the amount and conditions of deductibles when choosing their health plan just to save on their monthly premium.
+But in the end, they skipped getting care because they couldn’t afford the out-of-pocket costs.